nahro-othman/hotel_booking_chatbot/README.md

 User: Two.
 Bot: What room type would you like?
 Single or double?

-User: Double.
+User: Suite.
 Bot: Do you want breakfast included?

 User: Yes.
 Bot: How would you like to pay?
-Credit card or cash?
+Credit Card, Debit Card, Cash, or PayPal?

 User: Credit card.
-Bot: Here's your summary: Nahro, Double room, Two guests, from 10th November to 12th November, breakfast included, payment by credit card.
+Bot: Here's your summary: Nahro, Suite room, Two guests, from 10th November to 12th November, breakfast included, payment by Credit Card.
 Confirm?

 User: Yes.
 Bot: Great!
 Your booking is confirmed.
 Thank you for choosing our hotel.